-Students who complete all the course requirements with no mark below 50% of the maximum mark obtainable and who are in good standing will be awarded Technician Diplomas, and thus become "Associates of the Nova Scotia Agricultural College with all the rights and privileges pertaining thereto."
+Students who complete all the program requirements with no mark below 50% of the maximum mark obtainable and who are in good standing will be awarded Technician Diplomas, and thus become "Associates of the Nova Scotia Agricultural College with all the rights and privileges pertaining thereto."
+It is the student's responsibility to ensure that all the requirements for a diploma are satisfied.